henrynamnguyen/OWL/README.md

-  --model-type, -mt # This model's provider (eg. openai) --explore-model, -em # The model use for exploration --explore-model-type, emt  # The explore model's provider (eg. openai) --execute-temp, -et # What temp to execute at (default 0) --explore-temp, -ept # What tempt to explore at (default 0) --explore-environment-iterations, -eei # How many iterations of SSEAL to run.
+  --model-type, -mt # This model's provider (eg. openai) --explore-model, -em # The model use for exploration --explore-model-type, emt  # The explore model's provider (eg. openai) --explore-environment-iterations, -eei # How many iterations of OWL to run.
-  --max_iterations_per_episode, -mipe # How many iterations per query --benchmark_path, -bp # Which benchmark to run, should be a .py file in src/benchmarks --task, -t # Which task to run (eg. sports_data)
+  --max_iterations_per_episode, -mipe # How many iterations per query --benchmark_path, -bp # Which benchmark to run, should be a .py file in src/benchmarks
 ```

 ### Example Command